-This post “5 Staple Natural Hair Products for 4A Hair” is not sponsored, but contain some affiliate links.
+This post “5 Staple Natural Hair Products for 4A Hair” is not sponsored, but contains some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

 A Leave-In Conditioner

 When I first transitioned, I swore by Tresemme Naturals conditioner.
 It has since been discontinued and I have graduated to using EDEN BodyWorks’ Coconut Shea leave-in.
-It has great slip, is thick and works well with pretty much any styler I use for my natural hair.
+It has great slip, is thick and works well with pretty much any styler I use on my 4a natural hair.

 I generally use coconut oil as a pre-poo, massaging my scalp with the oil and deep conditioning for 15-20 min with a plastic shower cap.
 Pre-pooing with coconut oil helps as I rinse and finger detangle after deep conditioning.
 Coconut oil is able to bind to the natural protein structure of the hair, helping it retain natural moisture and reinforces the hair fibers, making it stronger.

-I love castor oil and use it as a sealant especially in the winter months.
-Castor oil acts as a humectant, absorbing moisture.
-It benefits the hair shaft by locking in moisture and can be used on the scalp for growth and regrowth of hair.
+I love castor oil and use it as a sealant on my 4a natural hair in the winter months.
+Castor oil acts as a humectant, absorbing moisture and benefits the hair shaft by locking in moisture.
+It can also be used on the scalp for growth and regrowth of hair.
 My favorite brand of Castor oil is Tropic Isle Jamaican Black Castor Oil.
 It is a black-owned company and easy to add essential oils like lavender, coconut or peppermint oils to dilute.
 You can also use the oil for holistic purposes.

 I use Pure Unrefined Organic Shea Butter along with Vitamin E oil and Jojoba oil and blend into a mixture.
 I use it as a styler and as an aide to dryness and breakage on the ends of my hair.
 Shea butter can be used on the scalp for dry hair as well.

-My inner product junkie has me sample other items from time to time, but these have become my go-to staple natural hair products.
+My inner product junkie has me sample other items from time to time, but these have become my go-to staple natural hair products for my 4a natural hair.
 With the growth of natural hair brands in the coming years, they may change, but I know my hair loves the base of ingredients in those mentioned.